 As stated, the acting is not at fault in Unknown Island.
 Richard Denning was a “working actor” with a background in Paramount’s stock company, where he played lesser roles in big films and bigger roles in lesser films, and had a number of B-movie leads under his vest when his career was put on hold during WWII, when he served on submarines.
 But he bounced back well as a freelancer, now married to Universal’s scream queen Evelyn Ankers, well known also to readers of this blog.
 His first science fiction movie was a gadget macguffin reel called Television Spy (1939) and the next was Unknown Island.
 However, he became a minor star in 1952 when he starred in the titular lead of the television series Mr. and Mrs. North, about a married couple solving crimes as amateur sleuths.
 The show was a success and ran for two seasons.
 However, he is perhaps best known for his role as second male lead in Universal’s SF classic Creature from the Black Lagoon (1954), playing opposite Richard Carlson and Julie Adams.

 Denning would go on to more television fame in the Australian series The Flying Doctor (1959), as detective Michael Shane (1960-1961) and as father Steve Scott on the family sitcom Karen (1964-1965).
 Just as he was about to retire in Hawaii in 1968, he was lured into playing the role he is perhaps most famous for, the mayor in Hawaii Five-O (1968-1980).
 He was also a known voice on the radio, after having starred opposite Lucille Ball in the program My Favourite Husband (1948-1951).
 But in between TV roles, there was a period when Richard Denning was the hottest science fiction star in Hollywood, as he racked up lead after lead in sci-fi movies, starting with Universal’s smash hit Creature from the Black Lagoon.
-He followed up with Target Earth (1954), Creature with the Atom Brain (1955) Day the World Ended (1955), The Black Scorpion (1957) and finally Twice-Told Tales (1963).
+He followed up with Target Earth (1954, review), Creature with the Atom Brain (1955, review) Day the World Ended (1955), The Black Scorpion (1957) and finally Twice-Told Tales (1963).